搜尋此網誌

 Notes

-• You would also follow a similar procedure if your AsyncTask were a top-level class.
-A static inner class is basically the same as a top-level class in Java.
+were a top-level class.
+A static inner class is basically the same as a top-level class in Java. - If you don't need the Activity itself but still want the Context (for example, to display a

-• There are some arguments out there for ignoring this warning and just using the non-static class.
+- There are some arguments out there for ignoring this warning and just using the non-static class.
 After all, the AsyncTask is intended to be very short lived (a couple seconds at the longest), and it will release its reference to the Activity when it finishes anyway.
 See this and this.

-• Excellent article: How to Leak a Context: Handlers & Inner Classes
+- Excellent article: How to Leak a Context: Handlers & Inner Classes